 As a photographer, I sometimes get told “we don’t look like most of those families you post”.
 This kills me.
 All families are beautiful and it’s always my mission to make them feel like they are.

-This year, I founded The 'Every Family is Beautiful' project to help change the narrative about what beauty looks like by offering a set number of free photo sessions to capture each family’s unique story.
+In 2021, I completed The 'Every Family is Beautiful' project to help change the narrative about what beauty looks like by offering a set number of free photo sessions to capture each family’s unique story.

 We love seeing, meeting, and reading about different kinds of families.
 The more varied the better.
 But somehow when we see multiracial or biracial families like ourselves we stop, and sometimes stare, before we are ready to smile and say hello.
 Seeing ourselves in the families around us is an ongoing project for us.
 We love how the Every Family is Beautiful project helps us see our own family smiling away in the beautiful array of families around us.